 the right chart type for your

-- Click anywhere outside the menu to close it and return to your query.
-Your query is displayed as the selected chart type.
+- Click anywhere outside the menu to close it and return to your report.
+Your report is displayed as the selected chart type.

 Customizing your chart